cpelsser/TMA-2023-lab/README.md

     - Find out what ``R|R``,``R|E``, ``R|B``, ``U|A`` and ``U|W`` correspond to?
 You need to be able to explain the BGP concepts behind each combination of ``dump-type`` and ``elem-type``.
     - Each line is composed of other elements.
 What are they?
 What do they represent?
     - What is a full-feed and how to identify one **directly** from the BGP data?
 Explain your methodology.
+    - What can you say about IPv4 and IPv6?
+Look at the session identifiers and at the prefixes announced.

 ## Get familiar with pyBGPStream